 The best thing about the Stealth 600 is how effortless it makes connecting a wireless headset to your PS4.
-You just plug the dongle you get with the headset into the console and that’s it.
+You just plug the dongle you get with the headset into the console, and that’s it.
 It’s not some sort of pseudo-wireless experience that most PS4 fans are stuck with where you still have to connect your headset to the controller, no – this is the genuine wireless deal.

-The signal range isn’t phenomenal, but it holds up quite well at about 20 feet and it’s hard to imagine a console gaming scenario where this wouldn’t be enough.
+The signal range isn’t phenomenal, but it holds up quite well at about 20 feet, and it’s hard to imagine a console gaming scenario where this wouldn’t be enough.
 And the 15-hour battery life is great for the price.

 However, this dongle is also pretty much the only means of connection you’ll have available.
 There’s no 3.5mm input of any kind.
-So if you plan on connecting this headset to your smartphone, say between online matches for a quick song, you’re not gonna be able to do that.
+So if you plan on connecting this headset to your smartphone, say between online matches for a quick song, you’re not going to be able to do that.
 The Stealth 600 is a PS4 and PC headset only.

-Now if you use the charging cable to connect to the PC, you’ll get access to the Turtle Beach Audio Hub, which you can use to customize the equalizer and volume settings.
+Now, if you use the charging cable to connect to the PC, you’ll get access to the Turtle Beach Audio Hub, which you can use to customize the equalizer and volume settings.
 It’s a rather barebones software, but the customization options are certainly appreciated nonetheless.
-You’ll also get your chance to peruse the software regardless whether this is something you’re a fan of since connecting the headset to the PC is also the only way to update the firmware.
+You’ll also get your chance to peruse the software regardless of whether this is something you’re a fan of since connecting the headset to the PC is also the only way to update the firmware.

 As for the microphone, we can’t say that it’s amazing, but it still offers great bang for your buck.

-It’s not a detachable microphone, but it is the best type of permanent microphone in our opinion – the type that automatically activates when you flip it down and mutes when you flip it up.
-It also hugs the contours of the earcup quite splendidly so it doesn’t stick out when it’s not being used.
+It’s not a detachable microphone, but it is the best type of permanent microphone, in our opinion – the type that automatically activates when you flip it down and mutes when you flip it up.
+It also hugs the contours of the earcup quite splendidly, so it doesn’t stick out when it’s not being used.